All Episodes

 It's almost like I wish President Trump could do an Erdogan and just shut down CNN because they're not news.

-They're just a corrupt I I I network.
+They're just a corrupt network.

-Listen, it's so horrible to hear.
+It's so horrible to hear.

-And it's like wait a minute.
+And it's like, wait a minute.

 The president is the boss.

-I feel sick, you know.
+I feel sick.

-I feel sick about it.
+You know, I feel sick about it.

-I gotta tell you, you know, there's a certain innocence in your objectivity, and there's a certain uh I guess a certain truth that you're seeing that maybe people can't see because we're too close to it, but everything that you're saying I believe to be true.
+I got to tell you, you know, there's a certain innocence in your objectivity, and there's a certain, I guess, a certain truth that you're seeing that maybe people can't see because we're too close to it.

 Everything that you are saying is happening.

-Everything that unfortunately the undermining is real.
+Everything that, unfortunately, the undermining is real.

-They're all Democrats, obviously too.
+They're all Democrats, obviously, too.

-And it's you know, combined it is becoming almost ungovernable for the president right now, and I gotta tell you something, they better get their act together.
+And it's, you know, combined, it is becoming almost ungovernable for the president right now.

 I saw Senator Grassley asking the DOJ to investigate democratic collusion with Ukrainian officials.